mattholamieux/matts_kinesis/README.md

 * Change default grain mode from live to recorded
   * Find the comment in sun_mode_2.lua: "switch to granulate an audio file by default"
   * Uncomment the two lines that set the `sample` and `grain_mode` params
-  * Be sure to add a file path to the audio file on your norns that you want to be granulated by default (see the note in the code)
+  * Be sure to add a file path to the audio file on your norns that you want to be granulated by default (see the note in the code.)
-* Add code to stop and restart a recording without erasing it

 ### sun_mode_3.lua
 * With K1+K3: switch the 2nd sun to mode 3